craydent/Craydent-Node/readme.md

 >>value: (Mixed) Value to remove

->>indexOf: (Function) Callback function to use to find the item based on thevalue
+>>indexOf: (Function) Callback function to use to find the item based on the value

 ### removeAt ###